 Further, as your Dynamics GP system gets outdated, it might become incompatible with modern e-filing systems.
 This can lead to filing errors if you have to rely on manual data entry, or delays in filing if your system generates reports in the incorrect format.

-have questions about Dynamics GP to Business Central migration? join our webinar on June 3rd at 11:00 AM ET
+Have questions about Dynamics GP to Business Central migration? join our webinar on June 3rd at 11:00 AM ET

 During the webinar, our Director of Software Solutions, David Laster – a Microsoft MVP with over 25+ years of experience in Dynamics GP – will offer a unique introduction to Business Central, directly comparing the features Dynamics GP users love to similar functionality in Business Central.